 - Review postings on the online GC job & internship bank (www.goshen.edu/jobs).
 Most openings will be posted mid- to late-August.

-- Attend the annual Part-time Job and Service Fair, held at the beginning of each school year.
-On- and off-campus employers and volunteer organizations talk with students about their openings.
+- Attend the annual On-Campus Jobs Fair, held at the beginning of each school year.
+At this event, on-campus employers talk with students about their openings.

-- Review the Student Employee Guide for additional resources on the student employment process at Goshen College.
+- Review the Student Employee Manual for additional resources on the student employment process at Goshen College.

 Most departments give preference to hiring 1) students who received federal Work-Study eligibility awards as part of their financial aid package, or 2) international students who are required to only work on campus.
 To confirm your Work-Study eligibility, check your Financial Aid award letter or contact the Financial Aid office.